Epicrex/AnimeFigures/README.md

 |Sites|Info
 |:-:|:-:
-|[AmiAmi](https://www.amiami.com/eng/) (Buy)|✅Though the website can be quite buggy and orders taking quite long to ship, it still is one of the better places to get figures
+|[AmiAmi](https://www.amiami.com/eng/) (Buy)|✅Though the website can be quite buggy and orders taking quite long to ship, it still is one of the better places to get figures.
+(In particular watch out for the order system.
+Make sure things are really in the order basket/ are ordered.
+And if other users buy a figure it can be taken from your basket.
+Package tracking updates are also bad.)
 |[Hobby Galaxy](https://www.hobbygalaxy.com/)|
 |[Playasia](https://www.play-asia.com/toys/figures/14/719k)|
 |https://www.suruga-ya.jp/|